-The St. Louis attorneys practicing Computer and Internet Law at Paule, Camazine & Blumenthal, P.C. have substantial experience in representing developers, licensors, and licensees of software.
-They have negotiated and drafted all types of agreements relating to the use of computer software and hardware with businesses and corporations as well as individuals.
+The St. Louis attorneys practicing Computer and Internet Law at Paule, Camazine & Blumenthal, P.C. have substantial experience representing developers, licensors, and licensees of software.
+They have negotiated and drafted many types of agreements relating to the use of computer software and hardware with businesses and corporations as well as with individuals.

-Whether representing developers, licensors, and users of software, or those who conduct commerce and other activities in cyberspace via the Internet, the attorneys at Paule, Camazine & Blumenthal draw on years of experience in contract, copyright, trademark, tort, and constitutional law, all of which are applied to the growing technologies of computer software, e-mail, and the Internet.
+Whether representing developers, licensors, or licensees of software, or those who conduct commerce and other activities in cyberspace via the Internet, the attorneys at Paule, Camazine & Blumenthal draw on years of experience in contract, copyright, trademark, electronic commerce, and cyber law.

 Our skilled lawyers carefully and thoroughly address legal issues presented by such documents as: